bcgov/sso-docs/docs/FAQs/custom-realm.md

 11. since we don't have a scenario that users regster via Keycloak, and the Keycloak services act as a `IDP broker`, the recommended realm `Login` configs are following:

 ![Keycloak Recommended Configuration](/img/keycloak_recommended_config.png)

+---

+## How do I add client roles to an existing user in custom realm?

+In order to add client roles, ensure your client has the role created and then navigate to the user's `Role Mappings` tab.
+In the Client Roles area, search for your client.
+Once the client is selected, you should have the ability to add the client role to your user

+---

+## How to integrate BC Service Card login in my application?

+If you are using standard realm, then you can simply login to [CSS](https://sso-requests.apps.gold.devops.gov.bc.ca/) and select `BC Services Card` IDP when requesting new or updating your existing integration.

+If you own a custom realm, your team will first need to follow the on-boarding process provided by IDIM and then follow this [guide](../advanced/custom-realms/guides/setup-bc-services-card.md) to complete the setup